akulkar4/LinuxBenchmarking/README.md

 ## Usage
 1. Clone the repo.
 2. make
-3. sudo nice --20 taskset -c 0 ./benchmark
+3. sudo nice --20 taskset -c 0 ./benchmark <listSize> <listStride>

+To run the script for testing all values for memory latency, run sudo nice --20 taskset -c 0 ./testScript.h (The value ranges can be changed inside the script file)